Wednesday night at Summer Camp.

 The man dismissed them and walked over to a boy who was most certainly Billy Woodcock.

-The doors opened and the campers went into the Mess Hall to devour this morning's scrambled eggs, bacon, toast and jelly.
+The doors opened and the campers were dismissed by troop into the Mess Hall to devour this morning's scrambled eggs, bacon, toast and jelly.
 After eating, Tom motioned to Neal to come over to his table.
 "Okay, Patrol Leader, one of your boys is being picked on.
 The troop actually worked out a plan last night, and I want you to spread the word to the others."

 "Jeez, Dad, who is being picked on?"